 Awesome tool!
 I'm really impressed that a battery operated chainsaw can perform this well.

 What a journey it has been for me to find a great trimmer!
 As with my chainsaw, I wanted to avoid gas trimmers, so I started out with a couple different battery operated, house-brand trimmers from our local big box home improvement store.
 They weren't up to the task.
 The first had only a single trimmer string sticking out, which was no match for our tough, knee-high perennial grasses.
 The second had dual trimmer strings, but got tangled almost immediately on anything longer than mown grass.
-I ended up modifying that one by building my own housing to prevent the tangling, but what a stupid design!
+What a stupid design!

 In addition to creating a 2 x 18-volt tool that goes and goes, they managed to keep the weight down (with batteries, it's under 10 pounds), and also introduced some other improvements, like a better dual switch system (two levers, one for the lock off and and the other for the power, instead of the XRU04's ring switch and lever combination, which can be a bit awkward) as well as a shield that gives adequate protection while providing better visibility of the trimmer head and string ends.
 The unit is nicely balanced and appears to be well constructed, with a brushless, direct-drive motor.
 While only time will tell for sure, it looks like a tough tool that should go the distance, as I would expect from Makita.